 Table of Contents

 A long time ago, smartphones were considered a source of distraction for students.
-Parents and teachers were very keen on doing everything in their power to keep students away from these machines.
+Parents and teachers were keen on doing everything in their power to keep students away from these machines.
 But with the advent of ubiquitous and affordable internet and the recent COVID situation, mobile apps have turned smartphones into virtual classrooms.
-They have introduced various educational apps that make it easier to focus rather than get distracted.
+They have introduced various educational apps that make focusing rather than getting distracted easier.

 Furthermore, these educational apps make the learning experience more interactive, thus encouraging students to learn.